 Such is the love of cross-country skiing that in the summer you will see the locals wearing skis with wheels, just so they can still enjoy the sport despite the lack of snow.

 With these activities you can experience the pristine landscapes in a quiet manner, enjoying the silence of your snow-covered setting.
-There are numerous trails to be explored at all of our locations and at most snowshoes and cross-country skis can be hired to allow you to explore independently once you have gained in confidence.
-We find that many of our guests quickly understand why these sports are as popular as they are.
+There are numerous trails to be explored at all of our locations and at most snowshoes and cross-country skis can be hired to allow you to explore independently once you have gained confidence.